The Big Question

 Such tissue contrast challenges are not unique to cancer surgeries.
 Important anatomical structures such as nerves, blood vessels, and lymph ducts look like the normal, surrounding tissue, and are difficult for surgeons to visualize.
 Avoiding damage to these critical anatomical structures is a pressing problem for all surgeries.
 Unintended healthy tissue damage can lead to longer hospital stays, re-operation, pain, and potential trauma for patients.
 Corrective procedures and post-surgical treatment have an estimated total cost of more than $1 billion per year in the U.S.

 The Current State

-NITRO anticipates that teaming will be necessary to achieve the goals of the program.
-Prospective performers are encouraged (but not required) to form teams with varied technical expertise to submit a proposal to the NITRO BAA.
+PSI anticipates that teaming will be necessary to achieve the goals of the program.
+Prospective performers are encouraged to form teams with varied technical expertise to submit a proposal to the PSI BAA.
 To facilitate this process, we have created a teaming page where prospective performers can share their profiles and learn more about other interested parties.

 For Patients and Patient Groups

 If you’re a patient, caregiver, or represent a patient advocacy group, please sign up below to receive future information from the PSI program about patient-specific events and updates.
 Please note, ARPA-H is a research funding agency and as such does not conduct its own clinical trials.
 If you have an interest in volunteering for a health research study, consider exploring opportunities at www.ClinicalTrials.gov, maintained by the National Institutes of Health.